 This can be a check-box on a website (more often than not, pre-ticked), or a line in a verification statement at the end of a call centre script.
 Once the statement is agreed to (or not disagreed with, if pre-ticked) that individual is treated as having “opted in”.
-While clearly not in the spirit of the law, this is commonly treated as being to all marketing communications, from any company you share the opt-in with.
+While clearly not in the spirit of the law, this is commonly treated as being an opt-in to all marketing communications, from any company you share the opt-in with.
 For life.

 While provisions exist for consumers to opt out of consent once it’s given, the nature of the opted-in data market has made this largely meaningless.
 Essentially, it’s practically impossible at the moment for consumers to opt out, once they’ve opted in.

 The key part of the opt-in phrase here is “trusted third parties”, and this, from May 2018, is going to change and with it, the entire consumer data market in a very big way.